Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Supervised learning for Hamiltonian reconstruction

 \subsection{Method}

-Supervised learning is the task to train a parameterized model to match the training set of input-output pairs and make predictions for unseen points {\cite{mohri2018foundations}}.
-What the model we use is the artificial neural network.
+Supervised learning is the task of training a parameterized model to match the training set of input-output pairs and make predictions for unseen points~\cite{mohri2018foundations}.
+The model we use is the artificial neural network.

 A neural network usually contains multiple layers, each layer contains multiple neurons with distinct connections.
 The leftmost layer is the input layer, and the rightmost one is the output layer.
-We can have zero or more hidden layers between the input layer and output layer.
-The number and size of hidden layers highly influence the performance, speed and convergence of training a neural network.
+We can have zero or more hidden layers between the input and output layers.
+The number and size of hidden layers highly influence a neural network's performance, training speed, and convergence.
 The map between two neighboring layers is a linear transformation followed by a non-linear activation function.
 Common activation functions include Sigmoid, Tanh, ReLU, Leaky ReLU, Softmax, ELU.
 A neural network can therefore be regarded as a composition of multiple non-linear functions.
-We optimize the weights (parameters) in the network with the backpropagation algorithm to minimize the loss function.
+We optimize the weights (parameters) in the networks with the backpropagation algorithm to minimize a chosen loss function.